mmistakes/made-mistakes-jekyll/src/_posts/articles/2007-09-14-one-week-new-ipod-classic.md

 ---
-title: "One Week with the New iPod classic"
+title: "One week with the new iPod classic"
 excerpt: "Quick impressions of the new iPod classic 60GB."
 last_modified_at: 2013-05-03
 image: